 1. Economic Segregation in Brazil - This data set includes original measures of spatial economic segregation for all Brazilian municipalities in 2010.
 To calculate the measures, I used census tract data from IBGE (the Brazilian statistical service) and the methodology outlined in Reardon & O'Sullivan (2004).
-Contact me for more information, including the code used to calculate the indexes.
+Contact me for more information.

 2. Brazilian Municipal Identifiers - Brazilian government agencies use various codes to identify cities, which makes it difficult to combine data sources.
 This file is a key that includes UF abbreviations, TSE codes, 6 and 7-digit IBGE codes, and microregion and mesoregion identifiers.

 - www.dados.gov.br (assorted indicators provided by the national government)

 - www.ibge.gov.br (the national statistical service, includes census data)

 - www.ipeadata.gov.br (data sources cleaned by IPEA, a government-run research organization)